 3.9 Live Chat

-Here you can start a live chat with a Fidelity Payment Representative for any queries you have, big or small.
+Here you can start a live chat with a Blink Payment Representative for any queries you have, big or small.

 The Payments option provides two sub-headers – Card Payments (Virtual Terminal, Pay Link and Track Pay Links) and Direct Debits (Customers and Payments)